Glasstire.com - “Co-Modify: Culture Lab Collective” at Victoria’s Nave Museum

 “Anything can be made better by deep-frying it,” he writes in his artist statement.
 Richards’s piece, Fried Gold: Best Idea Ever, is the highlight of Co-Modify, on view at Victoria’s Nave Museum through January 21.
 The piece consists of four battered and deep fried, gold-plated necklaces hung on an otherwise bare gallery wall.
 What better symbol of vapid, self-destructive consumer gluttony in a year when deep fried butter was the biggest hit at the Texas State Fair?
 The fact that the necklaces are not even solid gold, but gold-plated, drives the point home even further—the “gold” is really just a base alloy with a surface-level gilding—its depth measured in micrometers.
 Even the fried batter coating is thicker than the layer of gold.

 Thanks to Harbeer for taking time to review the exhibit.

-Author Ryder Richards is a Dallas based artist, writer and all round decent chap.
+Author Ryder Richards is a Dallas based artist, writer, educator, freelance curator, and collaborator.